xFrednet/TFL5-improve-lint-list-performance/sections/03-measurement.md

 ## Repository requirements
 <!-- Reviewed: 1x newly written. -->
 This first part evaluates the project and repository related requirements for the rust-clippy project.
-Clippy is as mentioned in \ref{sec:into} the official linter for the Rust language and deployed as part of the Rust installation.
+Clippy is, as mentioned in section \ref{sec:into}, the official linter for the Rust language and deployed as part of the Rust installation.
 This makes Clippy an affiliated project to the Rust organization.
 The project repository is a part of the rust-lang organization on GitHub and therefore also satisfies the requirement of being managed by the Rust Infrastructure Team.
 Clippy, therefore, meets the project related requirements.

 ## Hosting requirements
 <!-- Reviewed: 1x newly written. -->